Blackymas/NSPanel_HA_Blueprint/docs/howto.md

 ## Climate control with Relays
 > [!ATTENTION]
-> Although these instructions are still valid, since v4.0 there is a better way to setup a climate control using the panel's relays an the [add-on climate](addon_climate.md).
+> Although these instructions are still valid, since v4.0 there is a better way to setup a climate control using the panel's relays an the [add-on climate](addon_climate.md), which will continue to work even if Home Assistant and/or WiFi are not available.
+You probably only want to use this approach, if you are not using the build-in thermometer.

 In order to use the NSPanel to control a radiator or underfloor heating, at least one Generic Thermostat must be created in the HA.
 More information can be found here: https://www.home-assistant.io/integrations/generic_thermostat/